 A large (14 percent) decline in the number of children in foster care occurred in 2020.

-The total number of children in foster care on the last day of Calendar Year 2019 was 771.
-It declined to 662 by December 30, 2019, for a decrease of 14 percent.
+The total number of children in foster care on the last day of Calendar Year 2019 was 798.
+It declined to 694 by December 30, 2020, for a decrease of 14 percent.
 This does not seem to be a consequence of the pandemic, as entries and exits decreased by a similar amount in March to December 2020 relative to 2019.
 The number of children in foster care on the last day of the fiscal year has declined every year since FY 2012.
-However, the drop during FY 2020 was greater than in any other year since FY 2014.
-Such a big decline always raises questions about whether child safety is receiving adequate consideration.
+However, the percentage drop in the foster care rolls (13 percent) was greater than in any other year since FY 2014.
+Such an accelerated decline always raises questions about whether child safety is receiving adequate consideration.

 The total number of children served both in-home and in foster care declined from 2,104 on December 31, 2019 to 1,912 on December 31, 2020, a decrease of 9 percent.
 Out of these 1912 children, 662 (34.6 percent) were being served in foster care and 1,250 (65.4 percent) were being served in their homes.
 It is important to note that this is a decrease of almost 10 percent in one year in the total number of children served by CFSA, rather than a shift in the percentage being served from foster care to in-home.
 The reason for this drop is not totally clear but may reflect pre-pandemic policy and practice changes for foster care and pandemic induced reporting declines for in-home services.